Written by Michael VanDerLaan

 Style

-Different putter grips are designed to work the best for golfers with different ways of holding the putter.
-For example, a golfer who uses a traditional grip might love a regular pistol style grip, while someone who putts cross-handed might prefer a reverse taper.
+Different grips are designed to work the best for golfers with different ways of holding the putter.
+For example, a golfer who uses a traditional putting grip might love a regular pistol style grip, while someone who putts cross-handed might prefer a reverse taper.

 Shape